thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

    ![]({{ site.baseurl }}/images/spotiq-details.png)

-   You can tell that SpotIQ ran through 20 combinations and discovered 14 insights.
-The first looked for an insight in a combination of the `table_num` and `year` columns in the **FoodDollarDataReal** data and discovered one insight.
-The next to column combination `table_num` and `units` did not reveal any insights.
+   You can tell that SpotIQ ran through 15 combinations and discovered 9 insights.
+One insight was the combination of the `value_added` and `category_num` columns and another was the combination of `value_added` and `category_desc` in the **FoodDollarDataReal** data.

 5. Close the details panel and look at the corresponding insight SpotIQ produced.

    You can see that SpotIQ found three sets of insights:

-   * 2 insights for CATEGORY_DESC have significantly higher Total imports than the rest.
+   * 4 insights for CATEGORY_DESC have significantly higher Total imports than the rest.
 Includes similar insights for Total value_added.
    * Insights from Cross Correlation Analysis.
    * Insights from Trend Analysis.